Holzschneider/Swinger/README.md

 Release
 -------

-The base release 1.0.0 corresponds to the unmodified image processing implementation, as it's extracted from legacy projects.
+The base release 1.0.0 corresponds to the unmodified implementation, as it's extracted from several legacy projects, where it has originally evolved from.

-As usual, releases are deployed automatically to the deploy branch of this github repostory.
+Releases are deployed automatically to the deploy branch of this github repostory.
-To add a dependency on *Swinger* using maven, modify your *repositories* section to include the git based repository.
+To add a dependency to *Swinger* using maven, modify your *repositories* section to include the git based repository.

 	<repositories>
 	 ...